openedx/edx-platform/docs/testing.rst

     paver test_python

-It also runs ``collectstatic``, which prepares the static files used by the site (for example, compiling CoffeeScript to JavaScript).
+It also runs ``collectstatic``, which prepares the static files used by the site (for example, compiling Sass to CSS).

 You can re-run all failed python tests by running this command (see note at end of section)::